 Is there a Control Cabinet Wiring Code?

-The question on Facebook from the electrician who recently entered the industrial workforce was …….sometimes I see control panels with wires in different colours (orange, white, black, grey, purple, yellow, red…).
+Originally the question on Facebook was posted by an electrician who recently entered the industrial workforce who typed ” …….sometimes I see control panels with wires in different colours (orange, white, black, grey, purple, yellow, red).
 I know they are used for control systems (PLC, sensors…) but I don’t know which colour is used for which circuit.
-Is there a standard for which colour is supposed to be used?
+Is there a standard for which colour is supposed to be used?”

 Answer 1.
-Every company *could* have a different standard.
+“Every company could have a different standard.
 Most panel shops stick to the NEC standard.
-The multi meter won’t lie to you.
+The multi-meter won’t lie to you.”

 Answer 2.
-Orange is coming from outside the current panel.
+“Orange is coming from outside the current panel.
 White is neutral, white with blue stripe is com.
 Red is 120V control power inside the panel, black is providing 120V power, usually to receptacles or circuit breakers.
 Blue is 24V.
-That’s the standard everyone should use.
+That’s the standard everyone should use.”

-And from the person that built the panel as shown above in the picture – “actually, I built this control panel 2 yeas ago”.
+Answer 3 which was surprising. “actually, I built this control panel 2 yeas ago”.
 The engineer that planned it doesn’t know why he used that color coding, his comment was “this is how they teach in electrical engineering school so it is what I did”.

 The real answer can be found in AS3000:2018 Section 3.8 – Practical Electrical Wiring Standards (click here for preview) which specifies that “internal wiring of equipment is not regarded as installation wiring ……. but certain rules must be observed with certain wiring insulator colours”.
 It is worth a read though if you are involved in wiring up switchboards or any other control system cabinet to ensure you conform.